getsentry/sentry-docs/src/collections/_documentation/enriching-error-data/additional-data.md

 Additional data attached to an event can be predefined or custom.

 [Predefined data](#predefined-data) is data that Sentry recognizes and uses to enhance the user experience.
 For example, Sentry's concept of a user lets us show how many unique users are affected by an issue.
-Sentry automatically captures predefined data where possible, such as information about the browser, HTTP request, and OS in the browser Javascript SDK.
+Sentry automatically captures predefined data where possible, such as information about the browser, HTTP request, and OS in the browser JavaScript SDK.

 [Custom data](#custom-data) is arbitrary structured or unstructured extra data you can attach to your event.